Parton energy loss in a hard-soft factorized approach: Hard-soft factorization of parton energy loss in the weakly-coupled regime: theory

 For soft $1\leftrightarrow 2$ process, we can obtain the perturbative longitudinal diffusion coefficients by expanding $\mathcal{C}^{1\leftrightarrow 2}$ and only keeping the soft radiation terms.
 At leading order in $\alpha_s$,

-where $C_R$ is the Casimir factor.\footnote{Note that the diffusion coefficient $\hat{q}^{1\leftrightarrow 2}_{L, \textrm{soft}}$ does not depend on the number of the quark flavor, because very soft radiations are dominated by gluon scatterings.} The derivation of this value can be found in Appendix~\ref{appendix:inel_low_omega}.
+where $C_R$ is the Casimir factor.
+For gluons, $C_R=C_A$, while for quarks, $C_R=C_F$.\footnote{ Note that the diffusion coefficient $\hat{q}^{1\leftrightarrow 2}_{L, \textrm{soft}}$ does not depend on the number of the quark flavor, because very soft radiations are dominated by gluon scatterings.} The derivation of this value can be found in Appendix~\ref{appendix:inel_low_omega}.

 We assume that the radiation angle is zero for collinear radiations.
 Consequently the transverse diffusion coefficient of $1\leftrightarrow 2$ interactions is approximated as zero.

 For soft $2\leftrightarrow 2$ processes, the diffusion coefficients can be calculated perturbatively; a modern derivation can be found in Ref.~\cite{Ghiglieri:2015ala}.
 The transverse momentum diffusion coefficient due to soft scatterings is